Johannes le Roux

 Johannes Jacobus "Chris" le Roux, (12 April 1920 – 29 August 1944) was a South African-born flying ace of the Royal Air Force (RAF) during the Second World War.
 He is credited with having shot down at least eighteen German aircraft.

 From the Transvaal, le Roux joined the RAF in 1939.
 He was still in training at the time of the outbreak of the Second World War but served for a time with No. 85 Squadron during the Battle of France until he was wounded.
 When he recovered he carried out instructing duties before being posted to No. 91 Squadron.
 Flying Supermarine Spitfire fighters, he claimed several aerial victories and was awarded the Distinguished Flying Cross (DFC).
 He spent most of 1942 on instructing and testing duties before returning briefly to No. 91 Squadron and was awarded a Bar to his DFC.
 At the start of 1943, le Roux was sent to North Africa to serve with No. 111 Squadron, becoming its commander soon after his arrival.
 He was the recipient of a second Bar to his DFC for his services in North Africa.
 Back in Europe by mid-1944, he led No. 602 Squadron in its operations in Normandy, achieving further aerial victories.
 He may have strafed the car in which Erwin Rommel, the senior commander in Normandy, was traveling, causing injuries that led to the latter relinquishing command of German forces in the area.
 Le Roux went missing on 29 August when his aircraft was lost while he was flying his Spitfire to England.

 Early life

-Born on 12 April 1920 in Heidelbergl in the Transvaal, South Africa, Johannes Jacobus le Roux, known informally as Chris, was educated in Springs.
+Born on 12 April 1920 in Heidelberg in the Transvaal, South Africa, Johannes Jacobus le Roux, known informally as Chris, was educated in Springs.
 After completing his education, he applied to join the South African Air Force (SAAF) but was rejected.
 Spaces in the SAAF were limited.
 Le Roux subsequently worked in the mining industry to save funds to travel to the United Kingdom.
 He achieved this in early 1939, joining the Royal Air Force (RAF) in February 1939.